 Pole Jumping competitions were known to the ancient Greeks, Cretans, and Celts.
-It was used in warfare sieges to get over obstacles such as enemy walls or used to vault onto animals such as bulls and horses.
+And used it in warfare sieges to overcome obstacles such as enemy walls or vault onto animals such as bulls and horses.
 In contrast, poles were used as a practical means of passing over natural obstacles in marshy places.
-For instance provinces of Friesland in the Netherlands, along with the North Sea, and the great level of the Fens across Cambridgeshire, Huntingdonshire, Lincolnshire, and Norfolk.
+For instance, provinces of Friesland in the Netherlands, along with the North Sea, and the great level of the Fens across Cambridgeshire, Huntingdonshire, Lincolnshire, and Norfolk.

-In addition, artificial draining of these marshes created a network of open drains or canals intersecting each other.
+Besides, the artificial draining of these marshes created a network of open drains or canals intersecting each other.
 To cross these without getting wet, while avoiding tedious roundabout journeys over bridges, a stack of jumping poles was kept at every house and used for vaulting over the canals.
-Venetian gondoliers have traditionally used punting poles for moving to the shore from their boat.
+Venetian gondoliers have traditionally used punting poles for moving to the shore from their boats.

 First Pole Vault Meets

-In 1775 Poles were introduced into gymnastic competitions in Germany, for a vertical event.
-One of the earliest pole vaulting competitions where height was measured took place at the Ulverston Football and Cricket Club, Lancashire, north of the sands (now Cumbria) in 1843.
-The modern competition began around 1850 in Germany when pole vaulting was added to the exercises of the Turner gymnastic clubs by Johann C. F. GutsMuths and Friedrich L. Jahn.
+In 1775 Poles were introduced into gymnastic competitions in Germany for a vertical event.
+One of the earliest pole vaulting competitions where and measured height took place at the Ulverston Football and Cricket Club, Lancashire, north of the sands (now Cumbria) in 1843.
+The modern competition began around 1850 in Germany when pole vaulting was added to the Turner gymnastic clubs’ exercises by Johann C. F. GutsMuths and Friedrich L. Jahn.

-The modern pole vaulting technique was developed in the United States at the end of the nineteenth century.
-In Great Britain, it was first practiced at the Caledonian Games.
+And developed the modern pole vaulting technique in the United States at the end of the nineteenth century.
+In Great Britain, and first practiced it at the Caledonian Games.

 Initially, vaulting poles were made from stiff materials such as bamboo or aluminum.
 The introduction of flexible vaulting poles made from composites such as fiberglass or carbon fiber allowed vaulters to achieve greater height.

 Physical attributes such as speed, agility, and strength are essential to pole vaulting effectively.
-However technical skill is an equally if not more important element.
-The object of pole vaulting is to clear a bar or crossbar supported upon two uprights (standards) without knocking it down.
+However, technical skill is an equally if not more important element.
+The pole vaulting object is to clear a bar or crossbar supported upon two uprights (standards) without knocking it down.